b00rg/WaltonProgramming/Task_Brief.md

         * Include row and column labels to make it easier for players to identify positions (A, B, C, etc. for the rows, and 1, 2, 3, etc. for the columns).
 4. move_piece Method:
     * Parameters:
-        * startx, starty: The coordinates of the piece to be moved.
+        * `startx, starty`: The coordinates of the piece to be moved.
-        * endx, endy: The coordinates where the piece will be moved to.
+        * `endx, endy`: The coordinates where the piece will be moved to.
     * Handling Invalid Moves:
         * Before attempting to move the piece, check if the starting position contains a piece belonging to the current player.
 If not, print a message indicating that there is no piece at the given position.
     * Legal Move Validation: